Use this 6-week Countdown to Christmas checklist to stay focused and ahead of the game, so you can enjoy the holiday season to the fullest.

 Wrap the Gifts

-I’m always a last minute Suzie when it comes to wrapping gifts, but this year I don’t think I have that luxury.
+I’m always a last minute Suzie when it comes to wrapping gifts, but this year I don’t think I have that luxury, so I’m hoping to get to the gift wrapping ASAP.

 Map your Baking Plan